psarando/common-swagger-api/resources/docs/apps/admin/apps-listing.md

-This service allows users to get a paged listing of all Apps accessible to the user.
+This service allows admins to list all public apps, including apps listed under the `Trash` category: deleted public apps and private apps that are 'orphaned' (not categorized in any user's workspace).

 If the `search` parameter is included, then the results are filtered by the App name, description, integrator's name, tool name, or category name the app is under.